sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ### Downloading data and setting up folder structure

-In this part, you will download the data and start building the directory structure of our workflow according to the [official recommendations](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/deployment.html). you already starting doing so in the previous series of exercises and at the end of the course, it should resemble this:
+In this part, you will download the data and start building the directory structure of your workflow according to the [official recommendations](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/deployment.html).
+You already starting doing so in the previous series of exercises and at the end of the course, it should resemble this:
 ```
 │── .gitignore
 │── README.md